After living with the 1972 XJ6 a few weeks, strengths and weaknesses have become more articulated.

 The elegant exterior body style retains the essence of Sir William Lyon’s esthetic genius that gave us the early XK roadsters, the E-type, and the classic saloons of the 1960s.

-But the Lyons touch did not extend very far into the XJ6 interior.
-There is runaway plastic and much less wood and chrome.
+But the Lyons touch began to fade as the XJ6 interior moved into production.
+Designers incorporated runaway plastic and much less wood and chrome.
 The quaint dial and toggle switches of the vintage years became unsatisfying rockers.
 The marvelous MK2 flocked newspaper tray morphed into a paper thin scoop-out in the middle of the dash without any apparent function.

 Trim is less refined (for example, cheap plastic bullnose bumpers line the edge of the dashboard) while the cubby box, a MK2 charmer, evolved into an oddly shaped (and useless) space with a crazy fold-out mirror!
 Plus, the warning indicators are downright ugly, apparently influenced by the brutalist school of modern architecture.
 And climate control, clearly an afterthought — what a jumble of knobs, levers and undecipherable labels!

 To finish the critique, Jaguar installed strange kneecap half-shelves in the front foot boxes — whatever were these intended for?
 Copies of the London Times?
-Doubtful they will survive as the restomod gathers steam.
+They will not survive as the restomod gathers steam.

 The overall impression is tired without any antique quality worth renewing, but the scope isn’t just cosmetic.
 There are functional problems as well: